VG-dev1/preset/README.md

 You can also disable debugging messages using the `--no-message` flag.

 > [!NOTE]
-> If a command returns none-zero, the preset will crash.
+> If a command returns non-zero, the preset will crash.
 To keep the preset running despite a failed command, use the `--skip-errors` flag.

 ### Remove commands